-The Laurels is committed to effective communication during this unprecedented time in our history.
+The Laurels is committed to effective communication.
 We regularly apprise guests, families, and associates to changes in facility status and policy as needed and as deemed appropriate.
 This COVID-19 Resources page is an extension of these efforts and also serves as a means to update the communities we serve.

 Our Reporting Notification Process

-Our facility strives to continue its efforts for transparency in communications with all interested stakeholders.
-It is in this effort we are creating a place for residents, families and responsible parties and our associates to look to for updated facility-specific information.
+In accordance with QSO-20-29-NH from the Centers for Medicare & Medicaid Services (CMS), our facility strives for transparency in communications with all interested stakeholders.
+It is in this effort we have created a place for residents, families/responsible parties, and our associates to look to for updated COVID-19 surveillance data.

 Our data will never include personally identifiable information.
 It will include information about our residents and staff for the following aspects of COVID-19 reporting: